 Everything nowadays can happen remotely, so having the right tools to help you monitor your progress and campaign results is critical.

 Involve Alumni with Your University Beyond Asking for Donations

-As previously mentioned, fundraising and phonathons have similarities with sales and cold calling; let’s continue with the analogy.
+As previously mentioned, traditional phone fundraising and the multichannel approach have similarities with sales and cold calling, so let’s continue with the analogy.

 Retention matters a lot, and it should be among your top priorities.